AI-LENS/usdm-bc-mapper/README.md

 **Why it works:** Retrieval keeps the LLM grounded, the reasoning step is model-agnostic, and the mapper uses CDISC-native schemas so teams get a fast, auditable pipeline without orchestrating multiple services.

+## Robust Design Principles

+- **Flexible LLM Integration**: Designed to work reliably with both enterprise APIs and local open-source models, providing teams with deployment flexibility and avoiding vendor lock-in.
+- **Transparent Processing Pipeline**: Features a clear three-step workflow (retrieve, reason, map) with comprehensive audit trails and explainable decision logs for regulatory compliance.
+- **Production-Ready Architecture**: Built on proven technologies including Polars for data processing, BM25 for retrieval, and the official USDM SDK—ensuring stability and maintainability.
+- **Reliable Performance**: Engineered for consistent, traceable mappings that support regulatory workflows and CDISC metadata requirements.

 ## Installation

 ### Prerequisites